 Out and About

-On a quiet residential road near King George’s Park, the house is ideally located for the some of the best amenities that area has to offer.
+On a quiet residential road near King George’s Park, the house is ideally located for the some of the best amenities that the area has to offer.
 The Grosvenor Arms, a local favourite pub, is a 10-minute walk away, while the Southside Shopping Centre has a handy Waitrose.
 A short walk away is the buoyant Bellevue Road, which faces the green open spaces of Wandsworth Common and is replete with independent shops, cafés and restaurants, including Bonsai Espresso Room, Brinkley’s, Bella’s Fruit and Veg, The Althorp pub and the excellent KIBOU restaurant and sushi bar.

 The River Wandle, which is only four-minute walk away, is a tributary of the River Thames and runs along the King George Park.
 Along with the park, the are plenty of green spaces in the area including Wandsworth Common, around a 10-minute walk, alongside Wandsworth Park and Garret Park.
 The Thames Path is also under 30 minutes away.
 Only a little further away are Wimbledon Park and Clapham Common.